CodeSolid/SpringSecurity/README.md

 SpringSecurity
 ==============

 This is the source code for a forthcoming presentation about Spring Security.
+Please pardon the very "in-the-interim" state of this repsitory.

 The plan for the presentation is to include: